Mary Jane Watson: Fresh Start

-Mary Jane ultimately returned to New York amidst the chaos inflicted by Peter's allies the Order of the Web, who had been possessed by Kindred.
+During the "Last Remains" storyline, Mary Jane ultimately returned to New York amidst the chaos inflicted by Peter's allies the Order of the Web, who had been possessed by Kindred.
 Mary Jane is caught in a head-on collision but survives and is rescued by Norman Osborn.
 Norman takes her back to Ravencroft where he reveals to her that he is now a changed man, cleansed of his sins, and that Kindred is his son Harry Osborn.
 Mary Jane agrees to help Norman reach Harry and is brought to Kindred's lair, where she finds Peter and the Order of the Web are now captives.
 Harry tortures Peter, demanding that he confess to something, but MJ tells Harry Peter has no recollection of the precise sin.
 She tells Harry she blames herself for his downward spiral and offers to sacrifice herself.
 Norman suddenly attacks and seemingly cuts down Mary Jane with a pumpkin bomb, which enrages Harry.
 A panicked Peter checks on Mary Jane, but she assures him the bomb is a blank and that this all part of the plan.
 Kindred is ultimately captured by the alliance of Norman and Wilson Fisk.